Mulberry's return to its roots helps sales after profit plunge

 "I think the figures show the strategy we have been adopting is working, regaining our core UK customers," Chairman Godfrey Davis told Reuters.
 He said 66 percent of Spring/Summer 2015 bags were now priced under 1,000 pounds versus 45 percent in 2014.

-Mulberry's pretax profit for the year to March 31 plummeted to 4.5 million pounds.
+Mulberry's pretax profit for the year to March 31 plummeted to 4.5 million pounds ($7 million).
 Wholesale revenue was down 29 percent on lower demand.

 Retail revenue rose 1 percent, but recovered strongly in the second half of the year thanks the move to sell more of the company's 500-1,000 pound priced bags.